parse-community/node-apn/README.md

 }
 ```

-This will result in the the following notification payload being sent to the device
+This will result in the following notification payload being sent to the device.

 ```json
 {"messageFrom":"John Appelseed","aps":{"badge":3,"sound":"ping.aiff","alert":"\uD83D\uDCE7 \u2709 You have a new message"}}
 ```

-Create a Live Activity notification object, configuring it with the relevant parameters (See the [notification documentation](doc/notification.markdown) for more details.)
+Create a Live Activity notification object and configure it with the relevant parameters (See the [notification documentation](doc/notification.markdown) for more details.)

 ```javascript
 let note = new apn.Notification();